 The Rab Neutrino 400 - Women's is one of the highest quality bags with an excellent warmth-to-weight ratio.
-It also only weighs in at 28 oz, making it one of the lightest in this review.
+It also only weighs in at 28-oz, making it super light.
 This women's specific sleeping bag has more down per square inch than its male counterpart and is hand filled with high quality 800 fill Nikwax Hydrophobic Down.
 It is very compressible, and we love its included stuff sack.
 The only potential drawback we found is that the shell material is quite delicate and potentially less durable.
 It also molts down periodically.

 Cons: Expensive, awkward drawcords